 See also https://diataxis.fr/tutorials/

-Provide explanations that introduce concepts, exploring the theory and processes behind their usage.
+Provide explanations that introduce concepts, exploring the theory and processes behind their usage, to broaden the documentation’s coverage of important topics.

 - What's a Knowledge Graph?, attempting to get shared definitions in place – for a subject that has been somewhat difficult to define.